rickccs85/php-login-advanced/README.md

 If you look into the code and at the file/folder-structure everything should be self-explaining.

-TODO: Can somebody create a written, recorded or info-graphic-like explanation on how this php-login script works, inside out ?

 *Please note: This version is not maintained anymore.
 The php-login project will focus on developing the [Professional MVC Version](https://github.com/panique/php-login) and highly recommends you to also use that version.*